raghubgowda/blockchain/README.md

-# blockchain
+# Blockchain
-Sample programs to learn block chain
+Sample programs to learn block chain.

 This program shows
 * How to create a simple block chain
 * Alter the data in a block to make the chain invalid